05.02.06 |

 Boy, how time flies.

-Anyhow, I was reading this article about John Daly (for those of you who do not follow sports, John is a big bear of a man who has been known to drink until uncontrollably drunk, smokes and has a bad temper - - and he is a player in the most genteel of sports: golf).
+Anyhow, I was reading an article about John Daly (for those of you who do not follow sports, John is a big bear of a man who has been known to drink until uncontrollably drunk, smokes and has a bad temper - - and he is a player in the most genteel of sports: golf).

 There was a point in time when Daly was on top of his game: winning and creating fans throughout the world.
 He had maintained his weight and appeared to fit into the "typical golfer" ideal.
 However, he was a "typical golfer" who could drive the ball remarkable distances.